daanbreur/PlanderBackend/README.md

 # PlanderBackend
-The official repository for the Plander Client/Mobile Application
+The official repository for the Plander Backend Server